flutter/website/src/docs/get-started/web.md

 For more information, see the [web FAQ][].

-{{ site.alert.warning }}
+{{ site.alert.note }}
   As of 1.12, Flutter has early support for running web applications.
-There are still missing features and known performance issues, so it **isn't recommended for production use.**
+  If you experience a problem that hasn’t yet been reported, please [file an issue][] and make sure that “web” appears in the title.
 {{ site.alert.end }}

 ## Create a new project with web support